Dr. Kris Meyer

 - Instructor of Professional School Counseling

 Dr. Kris Meyer is a teacher, counselor, administrator, and storyteller.
 She served as a school counselor, community college academic counselor, and adjunct professor for the University of Northern Iowa and Buena Vista University before taking on the role of Director of Graduate Programs in School and Mental Health Counseling at Buena Vista University.
-She left that role to serve as an elementary principal for five years before retiring in 2020.
-She is now back “home” at Buena Vista University as part time faculty in the graduate program of professional school counseling.
+Dr. Meyer left that role to serve as an elementary principal for five years before retiring.
+In 2020, she returned “home” to Buena Vista University as part time faculty in the graduate program for professional school counseling.

 Methods and Procedures in Counseling, Practicum and Internship Courses